Mature Masculine

 Sellout Declarations

-• I have to give people what they want.
+• I'm giving people what they want.

 • Success means creating what sells.